-There are quite variations depending on which part of the country you are staying.
-The snow season in Lapland, the northern region of the country begins in November and last at least until the month of May.
+There are quite variations depending on which part of the country you are staying in.
+The snow season in Lapland, the northern region of the country begins in November and last at least until May.
 I have been there last November and I’ve learned that this is regarded as Finland’s winter wonderland.
 You can feel the magical spirit of Christmas here all year round.
 Santa Claus village located in Rovaniemi, the capital city of Lapland is a must-see.
 Here I had the opportunity to meet the real Santa Claus, and don’t worry if you can’t speak Finnish because he can communicate in English well.
-If you feel more energetic, you may enjoy thrilling activities such as snowmobiling, husky dog sledding and reindeer rides.
-A newly opened snow bar in the same spot will give you a totally new winter experience.
+If you feel more energetic, you may enjoy thrilling activities such as snowmobiling, husky dog sledging and reindeer rides.
+A newly opened snow bar in the same spot will give you a new winter experience.
 Also, Lapland is the best region to have a chance to see the Northern Lights more known as the Aurora Borealis.
-Clear, dark nights are ideal for spotting the Northern Lights.
+Clear, nights are ideal for spotting the Northern Lights.
 There are available Apps like Aurora forecast that are pretty accurate in predicting when and where this magical sky show is visible.
-Because of abundant amount of snow and varying terrains in this region, Lapland is most famous as skiing and snowboarding destination.
+Because of the abundant amount of snow and varying terrains in this region, Lapland is most famous as a skiing and snowboarding destination.

 Seasonal Affective Disorder (SAD) may afflict anyone during this gloomy season.
-I for one honestly have once experienced during my first winter here a sudden serious change in my mood related to transition of autumn to winter.
+I for one honestly have once experienced during my first winter here a sudden serious change in my mood related to the transition of autumn to winter.
 Additionally, one may exhibit any of the associated symptoms, such as feelings of hopelessness and worthlessness, loss of interest in hobbies/activities, difficulty with concentration and decisions, social withdrawal, appetite and sleep problems, a lack of energy or agitation, decreased sex drive and in worse cases, suicidal thoughts.
 One must seek professional advice from doctors if you have noticed any of the above symptoms.
-These prevention methods may help combat the onset of SAD http://www.prevention.com/mind-body/effective-solutions-seasonal-affective-disordera.
+These prevention methods may help combat the onset of SAD https://www.prevention.com/mind-body/effective-solutions-seasonal-affective-disordera.

 There are plenty of events during summer.
-Perhaps one of the most popular is the celebration of the Midsummer Eve.
+Perhaps one of the most popular is the celebration of Midsummer Eve.
 This tradition happens on the first Saturday after June 19.
 It is a weekend of barbecuing, swimming, drinking, storytelling, singing, and dancing.
 Last year in Helsinki, I’ve spent Midsummer with locals on Seurasaari, a forested island with an outdoor museum of historic buildings.
 Here you find old-fashioned craftsmen, customary games like puukävely, musicians playing the kantele (the harp-like national instrument), pancakes and burnt sausages.
 For the finale, they light a huge bonfire and a newlywed couple is rowed around in an old wooden boat.

 Cabin holidays in summer are highly popular in Finland.
 Many Finns escape to the countryside to spend their summer vacation relaxing with loved ones by the shore of a cool, clean and rejuvenating lake.
 It’s excellent to retreat to lakeside cottages (kesämökki).
 Boating, canoeing, fishing, barbecuing, swimming and the inevitable traditional Finnish sauna are just perfect ways to spend summer with friends and families while unwinding at the lake.
-I have used to have late night barbecues with friends by the lake while watching the beautiful sunset reflecting the scenic view of Finnish nature.
-Few months from now I am again excited to revisit these lakes away from the hustle and bustle life of the city.
+I have used to have late-night barbecues with friends by the lake while watching the beautiful sunset reflecting the scenic view of Finnish nature.
+A few months from now I am again excited to revisit these lakes away from the hustle and bustle life of the city.

 So from North to south and east and west part of Finland, you will surely enjoy you stay wherever you are as it each place offers various activities and sightseeing unique from each other.
-Finland has very good transport system.
+Finland has a very good transport system.
 Travelling via public transport is easy in Finland and it is known to be reliable and safe.
 We have published an article about public transport, you can check it here.